 Information of the person(s) concerned by the alert

-If precautionary measures are necessary, in particular to prevent the destruction of evidence or for the purposes of an investigation, this person’s information may be used after the adoption of these measures, in accordance with the applicable legal provisions.
+If precautionary measures are necessary, in particular to prevent the destruction of evidence or for the purposes of an investigation, this person may be informed after the adoption of these measures, in accordance with the applicable legal provisions.

 Rights of data subjects

-Under the applicable data protection regulations, the whistleblower and the person(s) concerned by the alert shall have a right of information, access and rectification, erasure and opposition to the processing of personal data concerning them.
+Under the applicable data protection regulations, the whistleblower and the person(s) concerned by the alert shall have a right of information, access, rectification, erasure and opposition to the processing of personal data concerning them.

-When the right to delete is invoked, the Ethics Alert Committee examines if the stored data are still necessary for the processing of an alert.
+When the right to erasure is invoked, the Ethics Alert Committee examines to what extent the stored data is still necessary for processing an alert.
 Data that is no longer needed is deleted.

-If the right to oppose is invoked, the Ethics Alert Committee shall quickly examine to what extent there are no longer legitimate and compelling reasons for the treatment which prevail over the interests, rights and freedoms of the data subject, or for the finding, the exercise or defence of legal rights.
-However, the whistleblower and the person(s) referred to in the alert shall have the right to lodge a complaint to a supervisory authority.
+If the right to object is invoked, the Ethics Alert Committee shall quickly examine to what extent there are no longer legitimate and compelling reasons for the treatment which prevail over the interests, rights and freedoms of the data subject, or for the establishment, the exercise or defence of legal claims.
+In addition, the whistleblower and the person(s) referred to in the alert shall have the right to lodge a complaint to a supervisory authority.

 Duration of retention of personal data

-Personal data are kept for duration necessary for the verification and investigation of the alert or as provided for by the applicable law.
-Once the alert has been processed, these personal data are destroyed within two months of closure.
+Personal data is kept for duration necessary for the verification and investigation of the alert or for a period provided for by the applicable law.
+Once the alert has been processed, this personal data is destroyed within two months of closure.
 The anonymized alert is archived in compliance with applicable laws.